ganelson/inform/resources/Documentation/Writing with Inform.md

 	(About any concept which discredits Gordon.)

-	Douglas (to Carolyn): And you say the marriage wasn't a success?
+	Douglas (to Carolyn): "And you say the marriage wasn't a success?"

 Vague descriptions like this will match the current live subject list, for purposes of choosing relevant beats, but will not add to the live list when the beat is performed.
 For example: